mimiyuyu/mimiyuyu.github.io/_pages/about.md

 lung mass biopsy procedure based on the multi-objective constraints and fuzzy optimization](https://iopscience.iop.org/article/10.1088/1361-6560/ad2c9f)

 **Jiayu Zhang†**, Jing Zhang, Ping Han, Xinzu Chen, Yu Zhang, Wen Li, Jing Qin and Ling He#

+In this work, we proposed a multi-constrained objective optimization model based on clinical criteria for the percutaneous puncture lung mass biopsy procedure.
+Based on fuzzy optimization, a multidimensional spatial Pareto front algorithm has been developed for optimal path selection.
+The algorithm finds optimal paths, which are displayed on 3D images, and provides reference points for clinicians’surgical path planning.

 </div>
 </div>